berops/culture/README.md

 ## Git

 All our work is stored on GitHub in private and public repositories.
 There are common housekeeping rules that apply to both of the repository types.
+- Anybody can open a PR
 - `main` and `master` branches are considered protected and the only commits in these branches should be via the Pull Requests
-- all the work is done in `feature/` branches
+- All the work is done in `feature/` branches
-- if a person wants to get his `feature/` branch merged into the `main` branch, he/she opens a PR and may or may not assign it to a person
+- If a person wants to get his `feature/` branch merged into the `main` branch, he/she opens a PR and may or may not assign it to a person
-- anybody can open any PR
 - PRs get merged after a review; review needs to be done by s/b else than the person who logged the PR
-- anybody can review and merge anybody else's PR (except of his/her own one)
+- Anybody can review and merge anybody else's PR (except of his/her own one)
-- we care about the commit and PR [hygiene](https://chris.beams.io/posts/git-commit/)
+- We care about the commit and PR [hygiene](https://chris.beams.io/posts/git-commit/)
-- we require rebase, fast-forward merge policy (`rebase + merge --ff-only`) on open-sourced repositories
+- We require rebase, fast-forward merge policy (`rebase + merge --ff-only`) on open-sourced repositories

 <a name="communication">

 ## Communication

 Our communication "defaults to open".
 This means that by default every information is open to the colleagues (strategic exceptions are expected and will be carefully assessed).
 The reasons:
-1. empowering colleagues - we're all a part of the same business story, we're working together to achieve a success together
+1. Empowering colleagues - we're all a part of the same business story, we're working together to achieve a success together
-2. quality decisions - in a transparent world we're expecting that we get a constructive feedback and we're able to steer the decisions accordingly
+2. Quality decisions - in a transparent world we're expecting that we get a constructive feedback and we're able to steer the decisions accordingly
 As Slack is our communication tool of choice, we take the advantage of `huddle`s.
 Anybody is welcome to join any huddle.

 <a name="remotekanban">